-People ask me if I see the future and the answer is no. I may have moments of Deja Vu or times where I know what will happen moments before it happens, but I don't use divination to see the future.
+People ask me if I see the future and the answer is no. I don't use divination to see the future.
 Myself, and many witches, use it to analyze our own lives as well as to plan properly for our lives.

 Think of it like opening a weather app to check if you need an umbrella rather than "seeing the future".

 So, we've discussed the mistranslations of "witch", the different forms of and "forbidding" of divination, what now?

 Now we dive into the world of other mistranslations, particularly Leviticus 20:27.

 "A man also or a woman that divineth by a ghost or a familiar spirit, shall surely be put to death; they shall stone them with stones; their blood shall be upon them."